Robert is a freelance writer/researcher in the Seattle, WA area. He covers current political, economic, and geopolitical news.

 Another point of division Luther points to are the boycotts and social pressure due to political beliefs of companies and people associated with them and their products, etc.

-For example: “A bunch of people were boycotting Nordstroms until they dumped Ivanka Trump’s fashion line.
+- For example: “A bunch of people were boycotting Nordstrom until they dumped Ivanka Trump’s fashion line.
 Then, when they dumped the line, a bunch of people boycotted them for dumping it.”
 That makes sense.

 We cannot continue down this path of picking companies and restaurants to spend your hard-earned money at based on one’s political leanings.
 Luther reiterated, “So basically, you can’t buy anything from anyone without google-searching every member of the board of directors, checking out the Twitter account of the CEO, and cross-checking the political leanings of any person who might make a profit off of your dime.”
 That sounds exhausting.
 And unhealthy.
 We can’t have politics be literally everywhere.
 That’s just too much.

 Luther is also concerned about the violent protests from those on the radical Left, claiming, ironically, to be anti-fascist groups.
 The shutting down of free speech you don’t agree with with violent means is something we should be very leary of.
 For example, Luther writes:

 “at the University of California Berkeley, protests of such violence erupted before Milo Yiannopoulos’ speaking engagement that the event had to be canceled.
 Now, I’m not a huge fan of the way Milo communicates – I don’t think blatant meanness is necessary or helpful.
 However, I can’t deny that he has some good points, and I definitely support his right to say the things he says.
 If the First Amendment doesn’t apply to unpopular speech, then it is completely useless.”